matrix-hacks/matrix-puppet-facebook/README.md

 Copy `config.sample.json` to `config.json` and update it to match your setup

+Run `node login.js`.
+This prompts you for your Facebook username/password, logs in, and creates an appstate.json containing your login token.
+It will also prompt you about login approvals (i.e. 2FA) if you have them enabled on your Facebook account.
+Note this script may output some errors, but as long as appstate.json is written and works properly once you run the bridge, you can ignore them.

 ## register the app service

 Generate an `facebook-registration.yaml` file with `node index.js -r -u "http://your-bridge-server:8090"`